wheelerjoshua/now_i_know/til.md

 - 11-01-21: Today I learned about basic statistics operations in numpy
 - 11-02-21: Today I learned about probability distributions and how python can be used to calculate statistical distributions.
 I also learned more about using python and pandas to solve simulations
 - 11-04-21: Today I learned about hypothesis testing, what a null hypothesis and alternate hypothesis are and how to decide which hypothesis is correct using t-tests.

+- 11-05-21: Today I learned how to test and visualize correlations using python